-William C. Sanderson, PhD
+William Sanderson, PhD

 Professor of Psychology

-Director, Anxiety & Depression Clinic
+Anxiety and Depression Clinic

-Director, PhD Program in Clinical Psychology
+PhD Program in Clinical Psychology

 Dr. William C. Sanderson is Professor of Psychology at Hofstra University (Long Island, NY) where he teaches and conducts research on the nature and treatment of anxiety disorders and depression.
 Dr. Sanderson is a clinical psychologist with expertise in Cognitive Behavior Therapy, an evidence-based type of psychotherapy.

 Dr. Sanderson received his Ph.D. in 1987 working under the mentorship of Dr. David Barlow at the Center for Stress and Anxiety Disorders, University at Albany.
 He then completed a Fellowship in Cognitive Therapy with Dr. Aaron T. Beck (the founder of Cognitive Therapy) at the Center for Cognitive Therapy, University of Pennsylvania.